la-mk/lamk/README.md

 - To recreate the containers, you can run `docker-compose up --force-recreate --build -d`
 - Run all the containers `docker-compose up -d`

+# Production

+1. In order to create a new version of libraries or services, all you need to do is run `npm version patch|minor|major` inside the library/service, and the CI (Github Actions) will take care of building and releasing the library/service to the appropriate registries.

 ## Deploying to DO

 You need several environment variables set locally, namely: